davnils/thesis/README.md

 # Fault detection in photovoltaic systems

-This is my (preliminary) master's thesis written on the topic of detecting faults in solar panels.
+This is my master's thesis written on the topic of detecting faults in solar panels.

 ## Abstract